Libertarian Party of Nevada: Party bylaws

 Section 1.
 These bylaws may be amended by a majority vote of two-thirds of the dues-paying member delegates at any Convention.

 Section 2.
 To be considered in convention, all bylaws' amendment proposals must be presented in writing to the LPN Secretary at least seven days before the convention.
 An email address which can be used for these submissions shall be posted prominently on the web site.
 After a bylaws proposal is submitted, the Secretary shall post it on the LPN web site within three days.

 Current Libertarian office-holders and committee members

-The Libertarian Party of Nevada holds none of the state's six statewide offices, no seats in the Nevada Senate, and one seat in the Nevada Assembly.
+The Libertarian Party of Nevada holds none of the state's six statewide offices, and no seats in the Nevada Senate or Nevada Assembly.
 Libertarians hold none of the state's U.S. Senate seats and none of the state's four U.S. House of Representatives seats.